-Glimepiride 1-(p-(2-(3-ethyle-4-methyl-2-oxo-3pyroline-1-carboxamido)ethyl)phenyl sulfonyl)-3-(trans-4-methylcyclohexyl) Urea is a third generation hypoglycemic sulfonylurea, which is useful in the treatment of non-insulin dependent diabetesmellitus (NIDDM) (Ammar, 2007, Massimo,2003) .
-Glimepiride is a white crystalline powder, relatively insoluble in water.
-It exhibits slow gastrointestinal absorption rate and inter individual variation of its bioavailability (Kouichi, 2005).
-The slow either poor dissolution of drug from the formulation or poor permeability of drug across gastrointestinal membrane.
-For poorly water soluble and highly permeable drugs the rate of oral absorption is often controlled by the dissolution rate in the tract. gastrontestinal Complexation of sulfonylurea with lighter transition metal has been studied.
+Glimepiride 1-(p-(2-(3-ethyle-4-methyl-2-oxo-3-pyroline-1-carboxamido)ethyl)phenyl sulfonyl)-3-(trans-4-methylcyclohexyl) Urea is a third generation hypoglycemic sulfonylurea, which is useful in the treatment of non-insulin dependent diabetesmellitus (NIDDM) (Ammar, 2007, either poor dissolution of drug from the permeability of drug across gastrointestinal membrane.
+For poorly water soluble and highly permeable drugs the rate of oral absorption is often controlled by the dissolution rate in the gastrontestinal tract4.
+Complexation of sulfonylurea with lighter transition metal has been studied.
 (Yoshinaga and Yamamotto, 1966, Qureshi and Iqbal, 1985).
-A persual of available literature shows that systemic study on complexation of zinc with sulphonyl ureas is absorption rate of drug usually originates from relatively scanty.
+A persual of available literature shows that systemic study on complexation of zinc with sulphonyl ureas is formulation or poor relatively scanty.
 Baliar et.al.2009, Montazeri et.al.
 2012, Kelode and Nandlik.
 2012, Ghashang and Orient.
 2012).
 The study of chemistry and chemical reaction of structure co-ordination compound helps in establishing structure activity relationship.
 It has been reported that in biological activity metal complex is more potent and less toxic as compared to the free ligand (AL-Duby and AL-Jibori.
 2012).